girlwholeft/AIWFCIYPrank/README.md

 To convert the flappygame.py file into an exe file, go to your termainal in VSCode and type: pyinstaller flappygame.py --onefile --noconsole

-To convert the mariahpocalypse.py file into an exe file, go to your termainal in VSCode and type: pyinstaller mariahpocalypse.py --onefile --noconsole
+To do this with the mariahpocalypse.py file, go to your termainal in VSCode and type: pyinstaller mariahpocalypse.py --onefile --noconsole

 Then, upload all of the files from image_and_mp3_files to Dropbox